'Stop annoying chills' and save money – draft proofing your living room will slash energy bills by a third

 I add weatherstripping around window frames and door edges to block cold or hot air from getting in.
 This M-D White Vinyl/Foam Door Weatherstrip from Lowe's is easy to install, but my top tip is Frost King M13WH V-Shape Weatherstrip, available from Walmart.
 I like this product because it's flexible, easy to measure and cut, and sticks well.
 It helps close those window gaps without much hassle and can handle regular window opening and closing without wearing out too fast.

 I sometimes apply insulation film to windows and use a draft stopper at door thresholds to seal any gaps.
 This Duck Brand Rolled Insulation Film Window Kit from Walmart is my preferred choice.
 This transparent film is easy to apply and works well for holding in warmth during winter months.
-I like that it's affordable, doesn't block your view, and can help reduce energy loss through old or single-pane windows.
+While triple pane windows are worth the investment, they're not always a viable option, so I like that this solution is affordable, doesn't block your view, and can help reduce energy loss through old or single-pane windows.

 Next, I inspect electrical outlets and light switches on external walls – small foam gaskets behind the plates can seal minor leaks.
 If there's a fireplace, I ensure the damper is properly sealed when not used.
 Lastly, I fill any cracks around skirting boards or where pipes and wires enter the room with caulk for extra sealing.
 This multi-use GE Silicone All Purpose Caulk from Lowe's is great for sealing around windows, doors and electrical outlets.